Best Sites to Find a No Fee NYC Apartment in 2023

 Sreeteasy and Craigslist get paid for each listing, so they're kind of in on the scam, too.
 The more listings they have up on their site, the higher their revenue.

-Basically, NYC's brokers and Streeteasy are in cahoots, scamming renters.
+Basically, NYC's brokers and Streeteasy are in on the same racket, scamming renters.

 On RENTBETTA.com, there aren't any fake broker listings.